cypherpunk-academy/2064/en/029_2064_A new task.md

 Sigur: "And if it comes differently?
 Then won't the atomic bomb be dropped?"

 Marlene: "I know what you're thinking:
-You should ensure that there is a war in which a nuclear bomb is detonated and many people die.
+You should ensure that there is a war in which a nuclear bomb is detonated, and many people die.
 You don't have to do this.
-You have to think for yourself and decide what you think is right.
+You have to think for yourself and decide what you feel is right.
 I'm just saying find out and make it known that there's this as yet unknown secret service.
 And how he works."